langsci/langscibook/README.md

 -------|--------|---------
 biblatex | | use BibLaTeX (default)
-biblatexbackend | **biber** \| bibtex  | the backend of BibLaTeX collection | | for making the book an edited volume collectionchapter | | add chapter prefix to each contribution collectiontoclong | | more detailed table of content in edited volumes
+biblatexbackend | **biber** \| bibtex  | the backend of BibLaTeX babelshorthands | | use shorthands defined for German collection | | for making the book an edited volume collectionchapter | | add chapter prefix to each contribution collectiontoclong | | more detailed table of content in edited volumes